curateteaching/digitalpedagogy/keywords/play.md

 Abelson, Hal, Ken Ledeen, and Harry Lewis. *Blown to Bits: Your Life, Liberty, and Happiness After the Digital Explosion*.
 Upper Saddle River, NJ: Addison-Wesley, 2008.
 Print.

+Anthropy, Anna. *Rise of the Videogame Zinesters: How Freaks, Normals, Amateurs, Artists, Dreamers, Dropouts, Queers, Housewives, and People Like You Are Taking Back an Art Form.* New York: Seven Stories Press, 2012.
+Print.

+Anthropy, Anna.
+"How to Make Games with Twine." auntiepixelante.com.
+Web.
+1 Oct.
+2015.

 Bogost, Ian.
 "The Proceduralist Style."
 Gamasutra.
 21 Jan.
 2009.
 Web.
 1 Feb.
 2009.

 Bogost, Ian. *Alien Phenomenology, Or, What It’s Like to Be a Thing.* Minneapolis: University of Minnesota Press, 2012.
 Print.